 The second safety feature is much more interesting.
 It’s the Unique Identifier.
 The Delegated Regulation defines it as

 In contrast with the anti-tamper device, there is a lot written in the Delegated Regulation about this safety feature, directly and indirectly.
 The Unique Identifier must be composed of a product code, serial number, national reimbursement number (where required), batch number, and expiration date.
-It must be carried within a 2D Data Matrix barcode, and in human readable text on the package.
+It must be carried within a 2D Data Matrix barcode and in human-readable text on the package.

-The serial number data element is defined as up to 20 alphanumeric characters “...generated by a deterministic or a nondeterministic randomisation algorithm…,” with the odds of guessing a valid one, being less than 1 in 10,000.
+The serial number data element is defined as up to 20 alphanumeric characters “...generated by a deterministic or a nondeterministic randomization algorithm…,” with the odds of guessing a valid one, being less than 1 in 10,000.
 This randomization requirement was originally unique to the FMD, although it is being emulated elsewhere.
 In the DSCSA, there is no such requirement.
 And that makes more sense in a point-of-dispense authentication system like the FMD than it does in a regulation like the DSCSA.
 But randomization is also one of the complications in this Regulation.